 Will my fat come back after liposuction?

 By the time you’re a teenager, you have as many fat cells as you will ever have.
 So, the only way you gain girth over time is by each fat cell storing more fat and becoming larger.
 The larger the cells, the bigger the person.
 Think of it this way, let’s say your stomach area is your problem area and there are 10 large fat cells in that location.
-If someone like me comes along and removes 8 cells, you only have 2 cells left.
-The only way your stomach area could become large again would be if those 2 remaining cells stored so much fat that they took on the volume of the original 10 cells.
+If someone like me comes along and removes eight cells, you only have two cells left.
+The only way your stomach area could become large again would be if those two remaining cells stored so much fat that they took on the volume of the original 10 cells.
 This would take an awful lot of ice cream eating to accomplish and fortunately, is very unlikely!

 Will liposuction help me lose weight?

 In a very real sense, losing body mass does translate into a loss of weight but keep in mind, fat doesn’t weigh very much.
 Most people are more enthused with their new shape and loss of inches rather than pounds of lost weight.
 That “enthusiasm” often translates into a renewed commitment to maximize the sculpted results by working out more often and monitoring meals.
 Since both of these efforts contribute to burning calories, more weight loss often follows the procedure.
 So, think less about creating weight loss and more about restoring your shape.
 The rest will come with time!